atlassian-labs/gradle-release/README.md

 and [Maven Publish Plugin docs](https://docs.gradle.org/current/userguide/publishing_maven.html)

 #### Repositories
-The plugin automatically configures Atlassian *maven-private* repository.
+The plugin automatically configures Atlassian *atlassian-public* repository.
 The credentials are read from `atlassian_private_username` and `atlassian_private_password` env variables with a fallback to *Maven* `settings.xml` file.
+If you don't have the credentials, the plugin will not configure them, so you can still use the repo anonymously, e.g. for read access.

 ## Reporting issues